nguyensjsu/sp19-202-spattern-marshals/README.md

 Observer  - To notify player activities to aprropriate component like ScoreBoard, HeathBar, Gameover Screen and Level Complete.

-Decorator -
+Decorator - Decorator pattern enables decorating any output depending on specified condition

-Mediator  -
+Mediator  - Mediator patterns helps in loose coupling between object who needs common functionality.

 Prototype - To clone objects like Enemies, Coins, Lucky charm and moving clouds in the world instead of creating from scratch.

-State     -
+State     - State pattern is used to maintain different state of the player object

 ## Mockups
 https://github.com/nguyensjsu/sp19-202-spattern-marshals/tree/master/mockups